dmaier-couchbase/cean/src/node-modules/cean-cli/README.md

 ./cean-cli install
 ```

-Add it to your PATH!
+Add it to your execution $PATH!

 ## How to use